 Get involved with YugabyteDB

-We are big believers in open source.
+The Yugabyte team are strong supporters of open source.
 YugabyteDB is distributed under the Apache v2.0 license, which is very permissive open source license.
-We value external contributions and fully welcome them!
-We accept contributions as GitHub pull requests.
+We value external contributions and welcome them!
+To contribute, you can submit GitHub pull requests.
 This page contains everything you need to get you going quickly.

 Learn about the architecture

-- Go through the architecture section of the docs.
-It will give an overview of the high level components in the database.
+Read and review the YugabyteDB architecture documentation, which will give an overview of the high level components in the database.

 Sign the CLA

 Before your first contribution is accepted, you should complete the online form Yugabyte CLA (Contributor License Agreement).

 Choose an area

 There are a few areas you can get involved in depending on your interests.

 C++ code and the unit tests comprise the core of YugabyteDB.
 Review the Contribution checklist to get started building the codebase and running the unit tests.